 We had six different shots for our soon-to-be-filmed video.
 One is of me walking into the library, one of me at the computer, one of my hands typing, a shot of where the print buttons were, and one of me retrieving the printed document.

-This shot is known as and Over The Shoulder shot.
+Me at the computer.
+This shot is known as and Over The Shoulder shot. |

 After the photos, the team and I started filming, and I was in regular clothing this time.
 Most of our original shots were really good, so reshooting wasn't a big issue for us.